marcaddeo/infrastructure/README.md

 Finally, we merge the variables into the final usable variable in the playbooks `pre_tasks`.

-## Bootstrap a Debian 11 Bullseye server with ZFS root
+## Bootstrap a Debian 12 Bookworm server with ZFS root

-This setup is based on [this guide][] and will provision a Debian 11 Bullseye server with ZFS root which is optionally encrypted, and optionally booted via iSCSI.
+This setup is based on [this guide][] and will provision a Debian 12 Bookworm server with ZFS root which is optionally encrypted, and optionally booted via iSCSI.